MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 - **ChildAction** - This is an enum value, means what type of interaction user made with the notification.
 The value could be 40, 41 or 42.
 40 means user click button which opens a hyper link in browser.
 41 means user click button that trigger software behavior (for example: display a dialog).
 42 means the notification is dismissed.

-- **EventType** - EventType is a identifier of notification user interacted with.
+- **EventType** - EventType is an identifier of notification user interacted with.

 - **NotificationLevel** – This is an enum value, means how important the notification is.
-1 is the lowest level, (means informational), 3 is the highest lever (means error)
+1 is the lowest level (means informational), 3 is the highest lever (means error)

 - **NotificationPartType** – This value is either 0 or 1.
 0 means this notification is for current session.
 1 means this notification is for current workbook.